lazyadventurerpublishing/prismatica/_posts/2018-08-16-The Middle.md

 "That's...not what I meant," he said, then paused in thought.
 "You know those places, like this one here, where things feel kinda strange?"
 My confusion must've been apparent, because he continued.

-"It's called a 'liminal space'," he told me, "A place in between places.
+"It's called a '*liminal space*'," he told me, "A place in between places.
 Where their existence is more about where you'll be next or where you were before.
 Do you get what I mean?"

 "Like an airport?"
 I asked, and he gave me a nod.